geogardenclub/geogardenclub.github.io/docs/business-guide/strategic-plan-2027/proposals-2027.md

 *Continue intern program.* In 2026, we worked with two interns to support online marketing of GeoGardenClub.
 In 2027, we will continue recruiting interns to support social media marketing efforts.

 *Improve offline marketing.* In 2026, appearances at events such as seed swaps seemed to create interest from attendees in GGC.
 In 2027, we will continue to table at seed swaps because of the high percentage of attendees that are our target audience.
-In addition, we will perform outreach to garden stores and nurserys to offer garden planning workshops.
+In addition, we will perform outreach to garden stores and garden stores and nurseries to offer garden planning workshops.

+*Develop partnerships with community organizations.* These organizations might include Master Gardener associations, school garden programs, and/or food non-profits.
+Note that developing a viable partnership with an organization might require enhancing the GGC app with new features.

 ### Q2

 *Improve referral program.* A correctly designed and implemented referral program could accelerate the growth of a chapter and thus support the creation of a useful gardening community.
 It also provides "social proof" in the form of the referring customer.
 While we didn't see success in our 2026 iteration, we will revise this program and try again.

+*Improve GGC's social proof.* Increasing GGC's social proof could increase the "conversion rate": the percentage of people who, having learned about GGC through an online ad or other channel, go ahead and download the app and try it out.
+Priority activities to increase GGC's social proof include:
+* Increasing number of reviews in the App and Play Stores: Include this ask in reach out to senior customers.
+* Articles about GGC in gardening publications: Continue publishing articles to Medium account.
+Aim for 4-6 articles.
+* Grants and/or awards: Partner with an organization to submit a funding request.
+* Endorsements from community organizations (following a successful partnership).
+* Endorsements from gardening influencers on Instagram and/or TikTok: Continue working with influencer.

 ## Customer Evaluation Phase